DJSeb/kernel-shark-sebanek-gh-mirror/Naps/README.md

 - If couplebreak is OFF in the loaded stream, Plugin will change the owner PID of a *sched/sched_waking* entry to allow it to be displayed in the task plot - otherwise there wouldn't be a waking event entry to connect the switch to, as waking entries by default belong to the task waking another (it is its work).
 This may be a major source of incompatiblity with other plugins and **using couplebreak is suggested**.
 - Plugin may be built to work with unmodified KernelShark, but compatibility with other plugins, especially sched_events, will be sacrificed.
+- Plugin offers an experimental coloring version, which will change the top and bottom outline of nap rectangles, to be of the same color as the task owning said rectangle.
+This option has to be turned on in the configuration upon each plugin load, as it is not persistent.
+It couldn't be hardwired into the code due to issues with session loads.

 # Project layout
 - Naps (root directory, this directory)